tasosger/project_bitbybit/README.md

  &emsp;	-You can query the database on a specific date, a specific container, or on both\
  &emsp;	-If you do not wish to specify a field leave it empty\
  &emsp;	-To create a container press the create container button and insert container name and image name\
- &emsp;	-By pressing the ALL button you will view all containers\
  &emps; -To use the command execution select the container press the EXECUTE COMMAND option, enter the command (eg ls) and press execute\
- &ensp; -To Execute image actions go to the images tab\
+ &enps; -To Execute image actions go to the images tab\
  &emsp; -Here you can view a list of the pulled images\
  &emsp; -By clicking on an image you can remove it or see information about it\
  &emsp; -Press the pull image button to pull an image and enter the name of the image you want to pull\